omundy/learn-javascript/topics/introduction/introduction.md

 ## Expressions

-An [expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators) is any unit of code that resolves to a data value.
-Expressions are the fundamental building blocks of code, and use data ("operands") with [operators](https://www.w3schools.com/js/js_operators.asp) to perform math, logic, or string calculations.
+An <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators" target="_blank">expression</a> is any unit of code that resolves to a data value.
+Expressions are the fundamental building blocks of code, and use data ("operands") with <a href="https://www.w3schools.com/js/js_operators.asp" target="_blank">operators</a> to perform math, logic, or string calculations.